Eric Lam On Designing With, Not For, Disadvantaged Communities Worldwide

 So what was your experience working with a culture and a group of people that's so vastly different from what we've experienced here with the problems that we see here in San Francisco?
 I think that a lot of people who are interested in getting into social entrepreneurship and philanthropy, they have empathy and they can feel deeply and they can try to understand other people's needs, but maybe they haven't had experience working with the community outside of their country or one that's vastly different from what they're used to on a day to day.

-Yeah.
-I think that's something that I continue to learn and even to this day, with the team at Exygy that's teaching me that...
+I think that's something that I continue to learn to this day with the team at Exygy.

-a big part of it is starting with empathy, and not having any assumptions that you're going into it with.
-Not because this is important to me, but that it has to be important to you as well.
+A big part of it is starting with empathy and not having any assumptions that you're going into it with.

-I think approaching a lot of these without any assumptions and really just asking and communicating with the people that you are going to be serving.
-And so I think there are a number of different methods you could use.
+There are a number of different methods you could use.
 You could do secondary research to learn about it.
-If you want to cast more of a wide net to learn, you could do things like surveys, right?
-If you want more qualitative, deep learning, you can do more user interviews or observations or like play a day in the life of.
+If you want to test a wide audience, you could do things like surveys.
+If you want more qualitative and deep learning, you can do user interviews or even observations like playing a day-in-the-life of.

 A lot of our listeners are not familiar with what or who Exygy is outside of the scope of what we gave in the introduction.
 You gave a really good example there about the work that you do and how you approach these different design questions, these different product questions.
 But I'm curious, do you have an example of one of the projects or the clients that you worked with at Exygy that inspired you or that's top of mind that could illuminate what Exygy is all about?
 [15:49]

-A lot of what it starts with is, what are the big pain points within a community or how do we enable them to be more resilient and healthy?
+I think what we start with is asking "what are the big pain points within a community and how do we enable them to be more resilient and healthy?"